diegojromerolopez/diegojromerolopez.github.io/content/en/post/2025-12-05-using-llms-to-create-a-python-library.md

 tags: ["llm", "ai", "war-story"]
 ---

-# Using LLMs to create a python library
 I have used Gemini and Claude [LLM](https://en.wikipedia.org/wiki/Large_language_model) models to create a [mypy](https://mypy-lang.org/) plugin to mark a function as pure:
 [mypy-pure](https://github.com/diegojromerolopez/mypy-pure).